SovereignCloudStack/website/_i18n/en/_posts/blog/2024-01-12-testbed-with-opentofu.md

 With today's integrated code version, we have made some detailed improvements to the installation of the dependencies and the [documentation](https://docs.osism.tech/testbed/) of the testbed.
 It is now only necessary to install `make`, `wireguard` and `python-virtualenv` on the testbed user's computer.
-All other dependencies such as OpenTofu and Ansible are now installed or managed according to the status of the Git-BRanch.
+All other dependencies such as OpenTofu and Ansible are now installed or managed according to the status of the Git-branch.
 In this way, we ensure that testbed users will have less effort in the future when managing the tools and ensure that the testbed is used with the right tools in the right versions.